 Many mobile home parks are age restricted, most being 55+ neighborhoods.
 This is a perfect setup for retirees that appreciate limited disturbances and enjoy the company of those within their own age range.
 There’s something to be said about the quite in a 55+ park – it’s so peaceful and serene.

 Some parks are more family oriented which is great for families with small children – a best friend is bound to be found just a few houses down.
 Childhood memories made in a mobile home park are often cherished.
-When a park is managed correctly, with proper background checks and safety protocols, the entire community become a safety net for the children within the park.
+When a park is managed correctly, with proper background checks and safety protocols, the entire community becomes a safety net for the children within the park.

 Here’s a list of the greatest advantages of mobile home park living: